kiwi0fruit/ultimate-question/articles/dxb.md

 Looking ahead, I will say that this article will define objective part of the meaning of life that is universal for every sentient agent and subjective part of the meaning of life that varies from agent to agent.
 Together they form total meaning of life of the agent.

 But first, let's start from afar.
-In the common sense way there are two notions of the word "meaning".
+In the common sense way there are two notions of the word “meaning”.
 First meaning of the object/subject (x-bject) comes from their place in the grander system - which role-function they perform in it.
 Like the meaning of an individual animal is that it's surviving and reproducing in the population which leads to similar animals doing the same in the future - that is the self-replicating process in time.
 The second possible meaning of the x-bjects is given to them by some sentient agent that has goals.
 The way x-bjects help achieve agent's goals is their meaning.
 Like the meaning of a hammer is to hammer in nails.
 The second kind of meaning is also the first kind if we specify the sentient agent with goals.

 # Science-compatible Cosmogonic myth